US stocks extend rally even as oil climbs back above $100

 AP Business Writers

-NEW YORK (AP) — Wall Street is extending a rally into a third day Thursday even as oil prices jump back above $100, upping the pressure on inflation.
+NEW YORK (AP) — Wall Street extended a rally into a third day Thursday, even as oil prices jump back above $100, upping the pressure on inflation.

-The S&P 500 was 0.8% higher, with 75% of the stocks in the benchmark index rising.
+The S&P 500 rose 1.2%, with more than 80% of the stocks in the benchmark index closing higher.
 That follows gains of more than 2% in each of the prior two days for its best back-to-back performance in nearly two years.

-The Dow Jones Industrial Average was up 246 points, or 0.8%, at 34,307, as of 2:35 p.m.
-Eastern time, and the Nasdaq composite was 0.9% higher.
-All three indexes had wavered between small gains and losses in the morning following better-than-expected reports on the U.S. economy.
+The Dow Jones Industrial Average also gained 1.2%, while the Nasdaq composite rose 1.3%.
+The three indexes wavered between small gains and losses in the early going following better-than-expected reports on the U.S. economy.
+But they’re also each on pace for their first weekly gains in at least two weeks.

+The market’s latest gains come a day after the Federal Reserve raised its key interest rate for the first time since 2018, something Wall Street had been expecting for months.

+“There’s some relief in the market now that, ‘OK, we started, we got past the event, and now we can sort of settle in and digest it,’” said Liz Young, head of investment strategy at SoFi.
+“As the war continues, that’s the question mark.”

-A barrel of U.S. crude oil jumped 7.9% to $102.59, while Brent crude, the international standard, leaped 8.6% to $106.43 per barrel.
+A barrel of U.S. crude oil jumped 8.4% to settle at $102.98, while Brent crude, the international standard, leaped 8.8% to settle at $106.64 per barrel.
 Such moves have become the norm recently, as prices careen on uncertainties about both supplies of and demand for oil.
 After briefly topping $130 early last week, a barrel of U.S. crude went almost all the way down to $94 on Wednesday.

 Dribbles of news about the state of negotiations between Russia and Ukraine have caused many of the sharp reversals.
 So too recently have worries about economic shutdowns in China because of surges in COVID-19 infections, which could hit demand for energy.